What It Means to Be a Strategic PMO

 Why “Strategic” Matters

-Calling your PMO strategic isn’t just semantics—it’s a statement of intent.
+Calling your PMO strategic isn’t semantics—it’s a statement of intent.

 • It defines identity.
 You’re not just managing projects; you’re enabling strategy.